 Because of onerous evidentiary requirements and excessive judicial delays, business software publishers are denied an effective civil enforcement mechanism to combat piracy.
-As a result, software publishers are completely dependent upon criminal enforcement by the Fiscalia to protect their rights.
-Up until May 2000, the Fiscalia refused to conduct almost all of the raids against software pirates requested by BSA, even though a special IP unit was created in 1997 to enforce intellectual property rights.
-However, during the second half of 2000 the Fiscalia became far more aggressive in combating piracy, conducting 14 criminal actions at BSA's request, including five reseller raids and nine end-user raids.
+As a result, software publishers are completely dependent upon criminal enforcement by the Fiscalía to protect their rights.
+Up until May 2000, the Fiscalía refused to conduct almost all of the raids against software pirates requested by BSA, even though a special IP unit was created in 1997 to enforce intellectual property rights.
+However, during the second half of 2000 the Fiscalía became far more aggressive in combating piracy, conducting 14 criminal actions at BSA's request, including five reseller raids and nine end-user raids.
 In El Salvador, most of BSA's criminal cases have been settled out of court.
+During 2001, the Fiscalía conducted, at BSA's request, 11 raids.
+Eight of these raids were against end users while the rest were against resellers.

-Although BSA applauds the recent increase in prosecutorial activity, there are still several problems that need to be addressed to achieve TRIPS compliance in El Salvador.
+Although BSA applauds the outstanding performance of the Fiscalía in prosecuting software piracy cases, there are still several problems that need to be addressed to achieve TRIPS compliance in El Salvador.
 Under Article 41 of TRIPS, procedures for the enforcement of intellectual property rights may not be unnecessarily complicated or entail unreasonable time limits or unwarranted delays.
 Moreover, enforcement procedures must be effective and constitute a deterrent to further infringements.

 El Salvador's criminal enforcement procedures fail to comply with these TRIPS requirements.
 Despite increased raid activity in El Salvador, the courts have thus far refused to convict or punish software pirates; thus, criminal enforcement provides no meaningful deterrent to piracy.
 For example, in January 2000, a criminal complaint was filed by BSA against a reseller who sold pirated software to an educational institution.
-After repeated requests by BSA, the Fiscalia raided the defendant's place of business in April 2000 and found evidence of software piracy.
+After repeated requests by BSA, the Fiscalía raided the defendant's place of business in April 2000 and found evidence of software piracy.
 However, the judge provisionally found in favor of the defendant, claiming that the software publisher (a leading producer of widely used business software) had failed to provide sufficient evidence that it owned the copyright in the relevant software program.
 The court provisionally acquitted the defendant and ordered the software publisher to submit additional evidence of copyright ownership.
-Under Salvadoran law, an author's notice of authorship is sufficient evidence to be regarded as such and the burden is on the defendant to challenge such a presumption.6 In compliance with the court's request, the software publisher submitted sufficient evidence to merit a presumption of ownership under Salvadoran law; nevertheless, the court rejected the evidence, demanding further proof of ownership.
+Under Salvadoran law, an author's notice of authorship is sufficient evidence to be regarded as such, and the burden is on the defendant to challenge such a presumption.5 In compliance with the court's request, the software publisher submitted sufficient evidence to merit a presumption of ownership under Salvadoran law; nevertheless, the court rejected the evidence, demanding further proof of ownership.
 The court's imposition of onerous and "unnecessarily complicated" evidentiary requirements illustrates the existing defects in the Salvadoran legal system.